ess-dmsc/forward-epics-to-kafka/system-tests/README.md

 Most tests poll from Kafka to check against PV values and in some cases consume everything from the status topic.

-Log files are placed in the `logs` folder in `system-tests` providing that the `ini` file is using `--log-file` and the docker-compose file is mounting the `logs` directory.
+Log files are placed in the `logs` folder in `system-tests` provided that the `ini` file is using `--log-file` and the docker-compose file mounts the `logs` directory.

 ### Developer notes